 Since we are often using our spaghetti squash in a second recipe which requires cooking, we like to cook our squash noodles to be a bit ‘al dente’ and have a small bit of crunch to them.
 You can certainly add a few minutes to the cook time in the Instant Pot if you’d like them to be completely soft.

-This recipe works in both a 6 and 8 quart Instant Pot.
-Really the only limitation is whether you can fit the squash in the Instant Pot.
+This recipe has been tested in both a 6 quart Instant Pot and an 8 quart Instant Pot.
+The only limitation is whether you can fit the squash into the Instant Pot.

-- small (2 lb) and medium (3 lb) spaghetti squashes have been tested; larger than 3 lb may not fit in a 6 quart Instant Pot
+- small (2 lb) and medium (3 lb) spaghetti squashes have been tested; larger than 3 lb may not fit in a 6 quart model

 - all sizes should fit in the 8 quart

 So often I see people cut their spaghetti squash into two long halves (or ‘boats), but this always makes tiny ‘noodles’.
-The best way to cut your squash if you want nice, long noodles, is to cut it across the middle (see photo below).
+Since spaghetti squash strands run around the middle of the squash, if you want long noodles, you should cut it across the middle (see photo below).